mobilecoinfoundation/mobilecoin/BRANCHING.md

 Sometimes long running feature branches are created.
 These are, still, eventually squash merged into `master`.
-(Alternatively, this could be a normal git merge and not a squash merge, it doesn't much matter.)
+(Alternatively, this could be a normal git merge and not a squash merge, it doesn't much matter since the feature branch goes away after it is merged.)

 Release branches
 ----------------